1

 let mut previous_node = node;

-// Ultimately assigned by the parent when following
+// Ultimately propagated to all the transitive parents when following

 // `InCycleWith` upwards.